Metalwork

 Everything you need to know about mechanical spring

-The inverse of spring rate is compliance.
-This means, if a spring has a rate of 10 N/mm, it has compliance of 0.1 mm/N. The stiffness or rate of springs in parallel is additive.
+The inverse of the spring rate is compliance.
+This means, if a spring has a rate of 10 N/mm, it has a compliance of 0.1 mm/N. The stiffness or rate of springs in parallel is additive.
 The compliance of springs is in series.

 Contents